zanetworker/zblog/content/about.md

 ## Disclaimer

 This blog is one that I describe learning experience, summaries of readings, easier way to do certain tasks, and my own life musings.
 Blogging for me is a hobby and not a job.
-That being said, I work for SAP as a Senior Software Engineer.
+That being said, I work for as a Senior Product Manager at Red Hat.
 The content published here is not read, reviewed, or approved in advance by my employer and does not necessarily reflect the views of my employer nor does it relate to internal information for any of its divisions.

 ## More Information?